La Ranger

 "La Ranger" is a song by Panamian singer Sech, American singer Justin Quiles, Puerto Rican singer Lenny Tavárez, also American singer Dalex and Panamian producer Dímelo Flow featuring also Puerto Rican singer Myke Towers.
-It was released on April 1, 2024, as the second single from colaborative studio album The Academy: Segunda Misión (2024).
+It was released on April 1, 2024, as the second single from collaborative studio album The Academy: Segunda Misión (2024).

 Promotion and release

 The song was promoted with a preview that went viral on TikTok, achieving more than 30 thousand creations in 8 days.
 On March 28, 2024, the song was released along with the rest of the songs from the album The Academy: Segunda Misión.

 Music video

 The music video for "La Ranger" was released on April 1, 2024, via Warner Music Latina's YouTube channel.
 The video managed to be a trend on said platform globally in its first week of release, reaching first place in Puerto Rico and Panama, while in Uruguay it achieved second place and in countries such as Bolivia, Colombia, Costa Rica, Ecuador, Guatemala, Honduras and Peru obtained the third place.
 Finally, in both Mexico and Argentina it ranked fourth.